Zagazig University

 Zagazig University (جامعة الزقازيق) is a public university located in the city of Zagazig, Sharqia, Egypt.
+Founded in 1974, It comprises colleges and scientific institutes belonging to most branches of human knowledge, totaling 16 colleges and two institutes (Civilizations and Asian Studies), with a third under construction (the Oncology Institute), and more than 600 scientific departments.

+The university employs 5,000 faculty members holding doctoral degrees and approximately 2,500 teaching assistants and instructors.
+The Zagazig University has chosen an image of Ahmed Urabi as its emblem.

 History

 Zagazig University began as a branch of Ain Shams University in 1970.
-On April 14, 1974, it gained independence through a decree, becoming a standalone institution with six faculties that it had retained from its time as a branch university.
+On 14 April 1974, it gained independence through a decree, becoming a standalone institution with six faculties that it had retained from its time as a branch university.